haskell-distributed/distributed-process/documentation.md

 Cloud Haskell applications are built using the primitives provided by the *process layer* (i.e., [distributed-process][distributed-process]), which provides abstractions such as nodes and processes.
-Applications must also depend on a Cloud Haskell Backend, which provides functions to allow the initialisation of the transport layer using whatever topology might be appropriate to the application.
+Applications must also depend on a Cloud Haskell backend, which provides functions to allow the initialisation of the transport layer using whatever topology might be appropriate to the application.

 `Network.Transport` is a network abstraction layer geared towards specific